ilozano2/spring-cloud-gateway-active-health-check/README.md

 curl localhost:8090/status/false -X PUT
 ```

 You should see in the Eureka dashboard that there is only one instance available, and, you will see some logs messages complaining that service on port 8090 is not available.
 The health check is not immediate, so you could need to wait a few seconds to see the instance marked as DOWN.

 ## Custom Filter at Route level (dynamic approach)

-As you know, Spring Cloud Gateway brings the option for creating your own custom filters.
-Also, applying filters and changing routes without restarting your gateway is possible.
+As you have seen, Spring Cloud Gateway offers an option for creating your own custom filters.
+It also lets you apply filters and change routes without restarting your gateway.

-In this section, you can see a custom filter implementation for having load balancing and health checks of your services via Spring Cloud Gateway route configuration.
+In this section, you can see a custom filter implementation that sets up load balancing and health checks of your services by using Spring Cloud Gateway route configuration.

 If you already have a service discovery server in your project, maybe this is not the best option for you.
-Nevertheless, this is a simple and cheap way to get two great features in your project.
+If not, though, this is a simple and cheap way to get two great features in your project.

 ```yaml
     spring: